 Question: Can I apply if I’m not originally from the UK?

-Answer: Yes, you can, as long as you permanently reside in the UK and have the right to work here.
-Our aim is to help you get a job in the British TV industry, so can’t be of much help if you aren’t able to work here.
+Answer: Yes, you can, as long as you predominantly reside in the UK and have the right to work here.
+Our aim is to help you get a job in the British TV industry, so we can’t be of much help if you aren’t able to work here.

 Question: I want to be a presenter/actor – will going on The Network help?